drain-iber/drain-iber.github.io/docs/drain/for-users/user-manual/drain-plugin/dialogs/create-boundary-cond.rst

 .. figure:: img/create-boundary-cond.png

-  Window to create a new boundary condition.
+  Window to create a new boundary condition - 2D Inlet.

 - ID: identifier of the boundary condition.
 - Code: code of the boundary condition.
-- Descript: a sort description of the boundary condition.
+- Descript: a short description of the boundary condition.
 - BC Scenario: boundary condition scenario in which the new boundary condition will be stored.
 - Bounday Type: we can select two options: